jae-jae/cronx/README.md

 ## Installation

-To get started with Cronx, you need to have Golang installed.
-You can install Cronx using the following command:
+You can install Cronx using one of the following methods:

+### Using `go install`

+Ensure you have Golang installed, then run the following command:

 ```shell
 go install github.com/jae-jae/cronx@latest
 ```

+### Downloading from GitHub Releases
+Alternatively, you can download the pre-built binary from the [releases page](https://github.com/jae-jae/cronx/cronx/releases)  on GitHub.
+Choose the appropriate version for your operating system, download the binary, and add it to your system's PATH.

 ## Usage